resources

 • Draft minutes from last meeting

-• Receive School Safety report and Digital Citizenship report from district and begin discussion
+• Receive School Safety report and Digital Citizenship report from district and begin discussion – this year’s plans are due in December.

-• Web updates as listed in September
+• Web updates (as listed in August/September header)

 • Review current year’s LAND Trust plan, data and expenditures and review if on course or if amendments are necessary.